automerge/automerge-swift/Sources/Automerge/Automerge.docc/ModelingData.md

 # Modeling Data with Automerge

-Model data in a document to share and synchronize it.
+Store, read, share, and synchronize complex data in an Automerge document.

 ## Overview